 (m) Employee benefits

-Liabilities for wages and salaries, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees’ services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
+Short-term employee benefit obligations include wages, salaries, and other non-monetary benefits that are expected to be settled wholly within twelve months after the end of the reporting period in which the employees render the related service.
+Such benefits are recognised as expenses in the period in which the related service is rendered and are measured at the undiscounted amounts expected to be paid when the obligations are settled.
+The liability for these benefits is presented under current liabilities in the Balance Sheet.

-(n) Foreign currency translation
+(n) Foreign currency transactions and transitions

-(i) Functional and presentation currency
+1. Functional and presentation currency

 (o) Income tax

-Deferred tax assets and liabilities are offset when there is a legally enforceable right to offset current tax assets and liabilities and when the deferred tax balances relate to the same taxation authority.
-Current tax assets and tax liabilities are off set where the Company has a legally enforceable right to offset and intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
+Deferred tax assets and liabilities are offset when there is a legally enforceable right to offset current tax assets and liabilities, and they relate to income taxes levied by the same authority.

-(p) Earnings Per Share Basic earnings per share:
+(p) Earnings Per Share

 Basic earnings per share is calculated by dividing:

-- Earnings per share is arrived by dividing the Net Profit after tax attributable to the equity shareholders by the number of equity shares.
+- Earnings per share arrived by dividing the Net Profit after tax attributable to the equity shareholders by the number of equity shares.

-Diluted earnings per share adjusts the figures used in the determination of basic earnings per share to taken into account:
+Diluted earnings per share: Diluted earnings per share adjust the figures used in the determination of basic earnings per share to considered:

 -the after-income tax effect of interest and other financing costs associated with dilutive potential equity shares, and